 Although there's no single breed of teacup dogs—rather, a number of breeds like Pomeranians, Chihuahuas, and Maltese can be bred as micros—there is a weight range that can qualify a pooch as a teacup.
-According to the American Kennel Club, dogs can be considered "teacup" if they weigh between two and five pounds, and measure fewer than 17 inches when fully grown.
+Teacup dogs may way as little as two pounds, and measure fewer than 17 inches when fully grown.
 What's more, "toy" breeds include any dogs that weigh less than 15 pounds, so teacup dogs can be considered part of the "toy" classification, too.

 How Are "Teacup" Dogs Bred?

 There's a lot of controversy around the breeding techniques breeders use to produce such tiny dogs.
 It's difficult to hear, but many of these techniques can be extremely detrimental to the dogs' health and happiness.
 Unscrupulous or unethical breeders may use techniques such as:

 - Inbreeding runts with other runts in the hopes of producing an entire litter of smaller-than-average dogs.
 Inbreeding can increase the risk of inheriting a genetic disorder, like blindness or epilepsy.

 - Stunting the growth of their puppies by malnourishing them, which can result in failure to thrive, as well as serious issues with the skeletal, digestive, and nervous systems.

 What's more, an unethical breeder may simply market normal-sized, smaller breeds as "teacup."

 It's incredibly important to do your research before bringing any dog into your home.
 Be sure to find an ethical, reputable breeder, or consider adopting from your local animal shelter.
 Not only are teacup dogs extremely expensive, but adding an unhealthy pet to the family can have serious consequences for your family members, other pets, and the dog.